Package 'framrsquared'

 • $ratios tibble comparing every entry of every relevant column of every table.
 See "Details" for column descriptions.

-• $ratios_detailed list of tibbles showing the contents of $ratios broken into tables, with additional non-compared columns present (e.g., stock_name in $ratios_detailed$Stock)
+• $ratios_detailed list of tibbles showing the contents of $ratios broken into tables, with additional non-compared columns present (e.g., stock_name in $ratios_detailed$Stock).
+Not shown if slim is TRUE.

-• $nrow_tracker dataframe providing the number of rows in each table of file1 ($nrow.prod), file2 ($nrow.fork), and the joined comparison ($nrow.comp).
-Useful to track down cause of many-to-many join warnings that can result from duplicated table entries; unless there are duplicate entries, $nrow.comp should be less than or equal to the minimum of $nrow.prod and $nrow.fork.
+• $nrow_tracker dataframe providing the number of rows in each table of file1 ($nrow_original), file2 ($nrow_new), and the joined comparison ($nrow_comparison).
+Useful to track down cause of many-to-many join warnings that can result from duplicated table entries; unless there are duplicate entries, $nrow_comparison should be less than or equal to the minimum of $nrow_original and $nrow_new.

 • $tabs_file1 List containing the original fetched tables from file1.
 Not returned if argument slim is TRUE